 If you think that you will be out of the county on Election Day, you can request an absentee application so you can vote by a paper ballot.
 You will need to complete the application informing us of your name, residence address, when you will be out of the county and how you want us to get a ballot to you.
 You may also come into our office and vote in person before you leave the county or have it mailed to you.
 If you find that you are in the county on Election Day, you are required to go to the polls and vote in person even if you have already voted by an absentee ballot.
 In such cases, the absentee ballot will not be counted if you vote on the voting machine.

 Any voter who has a physical disability or an illness, which does not allow him to go to the polling site, may also vote by an absentee ballot.
 These voters may request that they be put on a permanent list so that they will receive a ballot for each election they are eligible to vote in.
 You will only have to file an application once.

 Voters may change their party affiliation by using a regular voter registration form.
-You can obtain a form at your local post office, any state agency or by contacting you local Board of Electionís office.
+You can obtain a form at your local post office, any state agency or by contacting your local Board of Electionís office.
 Voters request a party change by completing the form and noting the party with which you now want to be affiliated.
-Any change of enrollment must be filed with the local board of elections not later than 25 days before the general election in November.
-Any changes will not become effective until seven (7) days after the general election in the year you apply.
+Any change of enrollment will become effective on the date of receipt by the Board of Elections.
+Except during the period February 14th and 1 week following the Primary Election in June.
+Any enrollment changes received during that time will not become effective until seven (7) days after the primary election.

 Enrolled members of a political party help to select the candidates for that party who will be on the general election ballot in November.
 Parties generally circulate petitions to allow people to become candidates in primary elections.
 A primary election is an election which the voters of a certain party select their candidates.
 If you are not enrolled in the party, you may not vote in the primary election.